blackflux/lambda-tdd/README.md

 Note that the nock recording must already exist for this check to evaluate correctly.

 _Important:_ If you are running into issues with replaying a cassette file you recorded previously, try editing the cassette and stripping information that might change.
 Also make sure cassette files **never expose secret tokens or passwords**!

+### stripHeaders
+Type: `boolean`<br>
+Default: `?`

+Remove rawHeaders from recordings automatically when recording.
+Defaults depends on value set in runner options.

 ## Dynamic Expect Logic